The targeted gift from the Leafstedts will be matched by the University.

-In 2005, the nation's 15th-ranked recruiting class quickly paid dividends, going 12-5-3, as Hayley Bolt was named the Big West Conference's Co-Freshman of the Year and joined Kim Silos as a freshman All-American, firsts for the LBSU program, as were the national and regional rankings during the season.
+Ingrassia wasted no time in building the LBSU program as his first recruiting class, which was ranked 15th in the nation, quickly paid dividends, going 12-5-3 in 2005.
+Hayley Bolt was named the Big West Conference co-Freshman of the Year and joined Kim Silos as a Soccer Buzz Freshman All-American, firsts for the program, as were the national and regional rankings during the season.
 Even more impressive was the fact that upwards of eight freshmen were starters.

-A year older in 2006, the squad broke the school record for victories in a season, going 14-5-1 and winning the franchise's first Big West regular season title.
-LBSU also established itself in the top 25, remaining there for a good portion of the season.
-The defensive unit ranked 19th nationally in goals against average (0.64).
-Bolt was named the league's midfielder of the year, while Silos was the offensive player of the year.
+A year older in 2006, the squad broke the school record for victories in a season, going 14-5-1 and winning the franchise's first Big West regular-season title.
+The Beach also established itself in the top-25, remaining there for a good portion of the season.
+The defensive unit ranked 19th in the nation in goals against average (0.64).
+Hayley Bolt was named the league's midfielder of the year, while Kim Silos was the offensive player of the year.
 Both players earned all-region honors, another first for the program.

-In 2007, the 49ers won their second consecutive Big West title after posting a 5-2-0 mark in conference action.
+In 2007, Long Beach State won its second consecutive Big West title after posting a 5-2-0 mark in conference action.
 Despite outshooting Cal Poly 21-to-3 in the Big West Tournament semifinals, the 49ers fell by a single goal.

-The 49ers have also been recognized internationally.
-Nadia Link was invited to the U23 National Team Camp in the fall of 2011 and the spring of 2012.
-Shawna Gordon also attended the U20 National Team Camp in the spring of 2009, while Hayley Bolt was invited to train with the U20 National Team during the spring of 2005.
-Jenn Brooks and Mariko Strickland were also invited to the Australian National Team camp in Spring, 2007.
+Ingrassia has mentored a handful of 49ers who have been recognized internationally.
+Nadia Link was invited to the United States' U-23 National Team Camp in the fall of 2011 and the spring of 2012.
+Shawna Gordon also attended the U-20 National Team Camp in the spring of 2009, while Hayley Bolt was invited to train with the U-20 National Team during the spring of 2005.
+Jenn Brooks and Mariko Strickland were also invited to the Australian National Team camp in 2007.

 From 2000-03, the Vikings went an astounding 95-3-1 (.965), starting with a 25-2-0 record in 2000, followed by marks of 24-1-0, and 24-0-1.
 In 2003 they went 22-0-0.

-Ingrassia graduated from Cal State Fullerton in 1995 with a degree in psychology and earned his master's at Azusa Pacific in 1998.
+Ingrassia graduated from Cal State Fullerton in 1995 with a bachelor's degree in psychology and earned his master's in education at Azusa Pacific in 1998.
 Ingrassia's playing days included two years at San Diego State (1989-1991) and another with the Titans (1993).
-Ingrassia has one daughter, Madison.
+Ingrassia is married to Barbara, and has one daughter, Madison.